Chambray versus Denim: What's the difference

 How should it be worn?

 There are multiple ways to wear chambray, depending on your style.
-Weather you’re a classic-cut guy or you like to push the boundaries, you can make chambray work.
+Whether you’re a classic-cut guy or you like to push the boundaries, you can make chambray work.
 Remember that accessories will help bring your look to life, so for example, converse will give the fabric a much more casual look than chelsea boots - but there’s not one way that works better.
 This is a fabric made for you - have fun with it.

 Finish off your classic jeans and a white tee look with a chambray shirt, loose and open.
 The softness of the fabric gives it a more relaxed look and it’s less of a statement than denim on denim - the Canadian Tuxedo is a bold move that not everyone is willing to make.

 Instead of putting on another white poplin shirt with your suit (whether for work or play) - try a slim-fitting chambray shirt.
-It serves the same purpose but gives the look an edge, and a much needed refresher.
-For those who are required to wear a suit and tie everyday, why not switch things up and stand out from the pack.
+It serves the same purpose but gives the look an edge, and a much-needed refresher.
+For those who are required to wear a suit and tie every day, why not switch things up and stand out from the pack.